“I wanted to start a clothing brand and God changed my heart’s desire.”

 But to get on with the story of who I am: My name is Crystal, and my middle name is Uchechi, which is Igbo for “God’s will.”
 So I guess you see where the inspiration for this blog name came from (it’s also my gamertag hehe).
 I heard someone say before that names are prophetic in a way - and I can definitely say that I can look back on the happenings of my life so far and know that it was God’s will.
 I was watching a youtube video of a pastor once and he said without God man CAN not, but without man God WILL not.
 Knowing the significance of my name always gives me a deeper meaning of the Lord’s prayer (Thy will be done, Thy Kingdom come) and also when Jesus was praying in the Garden of Gethsemane just before his crucifixion (Nevertheless, not My will, but thine be done).
 This type of yielding is what I try to model my life after - coming into the acknowledgement of my salvation through Jesus Christ.

-I’ve skipped over so much of my story—the prophetic words spoken over my life, words that have come to pass, especially in relation to my career and my life.
-But, honestly, there aren’t enough words I could type about God’s faithfulness without risking carpal tunnel.
-And if you’ve made it this far, I would love to share even more with you, if you’re genuinely interested.
-(Just reach out to me in the contact section.)
+There aren’t enough words I could type about God’s faithfulness without risking carpal tunnel, but I would love to share even more with you through this blog.
 Life has its cycles, but my faith is anchored firmly in the Word of God, and my relationship with Jesus and the Holy Spirit is my foundation.

-God has blessed me with the gift of prophetic dreams, and every day, I wake up and pray for God to crucify this flesh, this earthly vessel of mine, for His will and glory.
+Every day, I wake up and pray for God to crucify this flesh, this earthly vessel of mine, for His will and glory.
 After all, that’s what Uchechi stands for.
-Just as when Moses asked God, “Who should I say sent me?” and Abba Father replied, “I AM,” it is that same “I AM” who now holds my identity—the identity I once struggled so long to discover.
+Just as when Moses asked God, “Who should I say sent me?” and God replied, “I AM,” it is that same “I AM” who now holds my identity—the identity I once struggled so long to discover.

 -iUchechi.